 We also need sufficient money to purchase parts, restore and construct others and to certify the design.
 Would you please help me to raise these funds in my 100th year.

 In October 2018 I was interviewed on video for the project’s benefit, sharing my memories of 10000 and my time with English Electric.
 You can find those recordings on our gallery page. "

 There are lots of benefits available to donors, from discounted tickets to a driver experience package.
 The more you donate, the bigger the benefits.
 Click on the button to find out more.

 Click this link to download the Standing Order form along with Gift Aid form.

 Your donation can be made to the Ivatt Diesel re-creation Society's account 30-94-77 50405860

 Or send a cheque to IDRS, 46 Biddick Village Centre, Washington, NE38 7NP

-5 videos will be released, monthly, beginning on the 1st of February 2019.
+5 videos have been released, covering interviews with stan in 2018 and 2019.
 Follow this link to listen to Stan talk about his experiences.

 Stan is the younger of two engineers boarding 10000 at Euston on the 1st of June 1949 for the twins' inaugrual Royal Scot.